 download .srt file (captions)

-November 2: Never Drive Under The Influence videoCaption: alcohol and drugs don’t mix with driving.
+November 2: Never Drive Under The Influence videoCaption: Alcohol and drugs don’t mix with driving.
 Drive safe and sober. #SafeStreets

 November 3: Use A Crosswalk When Available videoCaption: If a crosswalk or intersection is not available, locate a well-lit area where you have the best view of traffic.
 Wait for a gap that allows enough time to cross safely; continue watching for traffic as you cross. #SafeStreets